hassan-2040/teamway_demo_quiz/README.md

 ## Overview
 This app is a demo quiz app designed for Teamway onboarding.
 It takes a few questions from [this](https://www.psychologies.co.uk/test/are-you-an-introvert-or-an-extrovert/#test) website and then generates a result at the end explaining whether the user is an introvert or an extrovert.

+The app will run on both iOS and Android and is responsive for all screen sizes.

 The app uses BLoC pattern for state management.

 The questions for the quiz are stored in assets/questions.json file and extracted at runtime.